JeremiSz/OpenTelemetry-Example/doc/readme.md

 * Contributor version of the Collector supports extra receivers/exporters such as Prometheus, Kafka and Kubernetes.
 * Spans can be renamed by using their metadata tags.

+# Java-Specific Information

+* In Java, you can record information on a throwable by using the recordException() method.

 # Useful links
 * For filtering traces use [Tail Sampler](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/tailsamplingprocessor) in collector.
+* Examples of Tail Sampling include include probabilistic, string_attribute and numeric_attribute.